-The guardian ad litem may also meet with the allegedly incapacitated persons's medical care providers, family members and other caregivers, in order to provide a complete report to the court.
+The guardian ad litem may also meet with the allegedly incapacitated person's medical care providers, family members and other caregivers, in order to provide a complete report to the court.

 Depending upon state law, the court may appoint a doctor or other professional to examine the allegedly incapacitated person and to make findings about the person's competence.

-Disputed Proceedings - If the allegedly incapacitated person contests the petition, the court will schedule a trial.
+Disputed Proceedings: If the allegedly incapacitated person contests the petition, the court will schedule a trial.
 The petitioner must prove at the hearing through sworn testimony and evidence that the legal standard for appointment of a conservatorship has been met.
-The allegedly incapacited person has the right to appear at the hearing, the right to be represented by counsel, and may be eligible for a court-appointed lawyer if unable to afford counsel.
+The allegedly incapacitated person has the right to appear at the hearing, the right to be represented by counsel, and may be eligible for a court-appointed lawyer if unable to afford counsel.